brebouch/SecureX_SNA_Log4j/README.md

 ## Rationale

-We need to easily update host groups in SNA for log4j vulnerabilities from any of many data sources
+We need to easily update host groups in SNA for log4j vulnerabilities from any data source reachable via http

 ## Required Dependencies